Permanent Residency is the right to live and work in the United States indefinitely.

 - the diversity lottery

-The University is able to provide employer sponsorship for faculty and high level researchers.
+The University can provide employer sponsorship for faculty and high-level researchers.

 Special Handling Category for Permanent Residency

 International faculty (including research faculty) who have some classroom teaching responsibilities may be eligible for permanent resident sponsorship under the Special Handling Category.

 Most universities widely use the special handling category.
 It is based on the results of competitive recruitment in which the foreign national was found to be the best qualified, above any U.S. workers who applied for the advertised position.

 The sponsoring department must show documentary evidence that competitive recruitment was done for the position.
 Besides, sponsorship must be approved by the chair/dean, after which the hiring department has 18 months from the offer letter date to use this option.